rsvihladremio/dremio-diagnostic-collector/README.md

   -x, --exclude-files strings                 comma seperated list of file names to exclude (default [*jfr]) -e, --executors string                      either a common separated list or a ip range of executors nodes to connect to
       --executors-container string            for use with -k8s flag: sets the container name to use to retrieve logs in the executors (default "dremio-executor")
+  -f, --format string                         format for output, (choices are "healthcheck" (default) and "basic" (default "healthcheck")
   -h, --help                                  help for ddc -j, --jfr int                               enables collection of java flight recorder (jfr), time specified in seconds -k, --k8s                                   use kubernetes to retrieve the diagnostics instead of ssh, instead of hosts pass in labels to the --cordinator and --executors flags